Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Conclusion

 \section{Conclusion}

-In this work, we study the federated fine-tuning of language models.
-We propose \ac{METHOD}, a novel approach that splits the model into two blocks while applying a different number of perturbations for each block, reducing the computational overhead of applying multiple perturbations while improving convergence.
-Furthermore, in \ac{METHOD}, the client sends only scalar gradients, reducing the communication cost.

-Our experimental results demonstrate substantial computational efficiency compared to existing state-of-the-art zeroth-order \ac{FL} methods, while also achieving maintaining accuracy.
-When compared to first-order \ac{FL} with backpropagation, \ac{METHOD} offers advantages in memory efficiency and reduced upload bandwidth but exhibits lower computational efficiency and accuracy.
-For future work, we plan to explore zero-order on inference-only accelerators with lower precision.
-This direction aims to bridge the computational efficiency gap with backpropagation methods, further enhancing the practicality of \ac{METHOD} in resource-constrained environments.
+In this work, we propose FedSPZO, a computation efficient \ac{ZO} optimization framework for federated finetuning, and we studied how ZO can be efficiently adopted for the federated finetuning of LLMs, along with the potential gains it offers in reducing memory and communication overhead.
+Our experimental results demonstrate substantial computational efficiency, achieving an average reduction of $2\times$ compared to existing state-of-the-art zeroth-order FL methods.
+When compared to first-order FL with backpropagation, FedSPZO offers significant advantages in memory efficiency and reduced upload overhead, but exhibits lower computational efficiency as a limitation.
+For future work, we plan to explore zeroth-order on inference-only accelerators with lower precision.
+This direction aims to bridge the computational efficiency gap with backpropagation methods, further enhancing the practicality of FedSPZO in resource-constrained environments.